ThePhD/ThePhD.github.io/_posts/2020-10-06-The Community.markdown

 there was really nothing I could do to get through to them about this, could I?

-No matter what I did, I was just another SJW, getting triggered by the ever level-headed moderates of our time.
+No matter what I did.
+I was just another SJW, getting triggered by the ever level-headed moderates of our time.
 Nothing wrong with how they approach or think about the problem, nothing wrong in the way they engage a massively-scaled systemic bias.
 Nope, just gotta be more neutral and center about it all... there was never going to be a place for me in there, I was just prolonging an inevitability.
 Anyways,

 you can watch the talk here by clicking on the extremely concerned sheep: